-Create Effective Gantt Chart for a Project –
+How to Create Effective Gantt Chart for a Project?

-Project management is a complicated process and often involves juggling several tasks at once.
-This is true of all kinds of projects—be it managing a home, or a particularly difficult software development project, or a civil contractor.
+Project management is a complicated process that often involves juggling several tasks simultaneously.
+It is true of all kinds of projects—managing a home, a challenging software development project, or a civil contractor.

-When there are one or two tasks, it is easy for a project manager to remember what is to be done when, and how.
+When there are one or two tasks, it is easy for a project manager to remember what is to be done, when, and how.
 But what if there are multiple strands of activities, some interconnected?
-How does one keep track of all tasks to ensure that the project is completed, completed well, and completed well in time?
+How does one keep track of all tasks to ensure that the project is completed well and completed well in time?

-Here’s where Gantt chart come into the picture.
+Here’s where the Gantt chart comes into the picture.
 They are a visual representation of the tasks in a project.
-The Gantt chart has its origins in 1896, when a Polish engineer, Karol Adamiecki, used a similar chart to depict production schedules.
-He called it the harmonogram, and since it was published in Polish and Russian, it remained largely unknown.
+The Gantt chart originated in 1896 when a Polish engineer, Karol Adamiecki, used a similar chart to depict production schedules.
+He called it the harmonogram, which remained largely unknown since its publishing in Polish and Russian.
 Concurrently, an American called Henry Gantt designed a similar chart, and it is his name that the chart now bears.

-The chart was used extensively in production engineering.
-Soon, with the advent of computers, it became a common and practical project scheduling method.
-With web-based applications, the Gantt chart gained in popularity and is now a common feature in most projects.
-Now, however, with Agile methodologies, the popularity of the Gantt chart is low.
+Production engineering used the chart extensively.
+Soon, with the advent of computers, it became a standard and practical project scheduling method.
+The Gantt chart for a project gained popularity with web-based applications and is now a standard feature in most projects.
+However, with Agile methodologies, the popularity of the Gantt chart could be higher.
 It has, however, tried to evolve with the times.

 What is a Gantt Chart in Project Management?

 First things first: What is a Gantt chart in project management?
 Simply put, a Gantt chart is a visual bar graph representation of a project’s schedule.